commercetools/connect-application-kit/README.md

 ## Getting started

+Testing that only squash and merge option is available for PRs.
 If you are developing a connect application, you can start by installing one of our [templates](./application-templates) using the `create-connect-app` CLI.

 ```bash